Vyral/jeff-riber/_posts/2020-01-20-the-pros-and-cons-of-renting-and-owning.md

 <ul><li><a href="https://themortgagereports.com/46632/the-cost-of-homeownership-vs-renting-over-3-5-and-10-years" tagrte="_blank">Resource 1</a></li>
 <li><a href="https://smartasset.com/mortgage/rent-vs-buy" target="_blank">Resource 2</a></li></ul>

-Once you have that in hand, you can make a decision based on the facts.
-Not just the hype of homeownership (as I see so often).&nbsp;
+Once you have that in hand, you can make a decision based on the facts, not just the hype of homeownership (as I see so often).&nbsp;

 You may not have heard a Realtor talk about the merits of renting over owning, but there are some worth mentioning.
 For example, if you’re in a temporary living situation (e.g., job relocation, military, or a growing family), not being tied down is preferable.&nbsp;